kenzychew/pet-app/README.md

 #### As a pet owner

-- I want to view available grooming services so I can choose what my pet needs
-- I want to see service prices before booking so I can plan accordingly
+- I want to select either Basic Grooming (60 minutes) or Full Grooming (120 minutes) when booking

-#### As a groomer

-- I want to add new services to the catalog so customers know what I offer

 ### Appointment Management

 #### As a pet owner

+- I want to be able to see all groomers and select them to see their availability
 - I want to book a grooming appointment for my pet on a specific date and time
+- I want to select either Basic Grooming(60 minutes) or Full Grooming(120 minutes) when booking
 - I want to see my upcoming appointments to remember when to bring my pet
-- I want to cancel an appointment I can no longer attend
+- I want to cancel an appointment (more than 24 hours before the start time)
+- I want to update an appointment (more than 24 hours before the start time) \*\*Add later
-- I want to receive a confirmation email when my booking is complete
+- I want to receive a confirmation email when my booking is complete (stretch)

 #### As a groomer

-- I want to see all upcoming appointments so I can prepare for my day
+- I want to see all upcoming appointments chronologically so I can prepare for my day
+- I want my dashboard to show when new appointments are booked
-- I want to accept or reject appointment requests based on my availability
+- I want to see my availability calendar with booked time slots
-- I want to view which pet is scheduled for each appointment
+- I want to view details of the pet for each upcoming appointment to better prepare for the session
-- I want to be notified when new appointments are booked

-### Admin Functionality
+### Availability

 #### As a groomer

-- I want to manage my schedule to control when I'm available for bookings
-- I want to view my appointment history to track my work
+- I want to be able to manage my availability by setting my work hours.

 ## Technology Stack